Texas Tech University

 As the computing and communication capabilities of devices rapidly increases, device networks and peer-to-peer systems provide opportunities for enabling self-organizing distributed systems that are scalable and resilient to failures, and that provide value-added services such as automation of business processes.
 Security, quality-of-service (QoS), reliability and minimal power consumption are key factors for success of such systems.
 CAC research is this area is directed toward developing self-organizing networks that respond to dynamic network configurations while ensuring high performance, fault tolerance and security and integrating these networks with virtualization techniques to provide seamless peer connectivity to a wealth of existing, unmodified applications.

 With the rapid growth of servers and applications spurred by the Internet, the power consumption of servers has become critically important and must be efficiently managed.
-The EPA has recently reported that data centers consumed about 61 billion kilowatt-hours (kWh) in 2006 (1.5 percent of total U.S. electricity consumption) for a total electricity cost of about $4.5 billion.
-This estimated level of electricity consumption is more than the electricity consumed by the nation's color televisions and similar to the amount of electricity consumed by approximately 5.8 million average U.S. households (or about five percent of the total U.S. housing stock).
+According to the EPA and estimates from the International Energy Agency, data centers in the US are responsible for about 1.8 percent of total U.S. electricity consumption, emitting over 50 million metric tons of carbon dioxide per year, and approximately 1 percent of global energy use.
+Increasing the efficiency of hardware and software is important to keep electricity demand from data center operations from growing in proportion to the current exponential growth in demand for IT services.
 CAC research in this area targets the development of a theoretical framework and a general methodology for autonomic power and performance management of high-performance distributed systems.